Spread the love

 Kyoto Botanical Gardens Birdwatching

-For some reason, I’ve missed birdwatching at the Kyoto Botanical Gardens on each of my visits, but I plan to prioritize it during my next trip in 2025.
+For some reason, I’ve missed birdwatching at the Kyoto Botanical Gardens on each of my visits, but I plan to prioritise it during my next trip in 2025.
 I’ve heard from friends that it’s an easy spot for casual birding, offering a nice variety of species to spot.
 I’ll update this recommendation once I visit myself.

 Birding Katsura River